Arithmetic geometry of character varieties with regular monodromy: Examples

 \item[(ii)] Suppose $1\in \{ac, ad, bc, bd\}$.
 In this case, our counting formula implies that $\bX$ has two points.
 Let us assume that $c=a^{-1}$.
 Then $abcd=1$ implies that $d=b^{-1}$.
 We can then write down explicit expressions for the two points $(X_1, X_2,X_3)$ and $(Y_1,Y_2,Y_3)$ as follows:

 and

 Note that both representations are reducible. \end{enumerate}

 Next, suppose we have two regular unipotent and one regular semisimple monodromies.
-Again using our counting formula, one can check that ${\mathbf{X}}(C_1,C_2,C_3)$ is a singleton.
+Again using our counting formula, one sees that ${\mathbf{X}}(C_1,C_2,C_3)$ is a singleton.
 The unique element can be expressed as follows: